The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 SaaS delivery model

-(allowing to avoid losses on installation and maintenance of the software),
+(allowing for the avoidance of losses on installation and maintenance of the software),

-simplicity of the user interface (allowing to manage all the test artifacts in one workplace),
+simplicity of the user interface (allowing the management of all the test artifacts in one workplace),

 a wide range of features (requirement management, test management, reporting management, etc.) and

-ability to integrate with the large number of bug trackers and frameworks.
+ability to integrate with a large number of bug trackers and frameworks.

 Outline